Haskell Foundation: Focusing on the Future

 Brittany Kathleen Hall is a member of the Shawnee Tribe in Miami, Oklahoma.
 She came to Haskell in 2007 and received her associates in elementary education and her bachelor’s degree in Indigenous American Indian Studies in 2012.
 She then went to teach at Little Nations Academic Center from 2012-2016.
 While teaching, she graduated from Baker University in 2015 with her master’s degree in business administration.

-Brittany is very active in the Haskell Alumni Association and holds the positions of Vice President for the national association and the treasurer for the Lawrence chapter.
-Brittany also loves to be active in the community.
-She founded and coordinates a nonprofit in Lawrence called Heels For A Cause, a fashion show benefit to help local organizations receive donations.
+Brittany is very active in the Haskell Alumni Association and holds the position of Vice President for the national association and is the treasurer for the Lawrence chapter.
+Brittany also loves being active in the community.
+She founded and coordinates a nonprofit in Lawrence called Heels for a Cause, a fashion show benefit to help local organizations receive donations.